 - Only 1 or 2 advance payments are standard upfront deposit.

-With the recent Fed hikes, there are a few additional things to be considered when considering between bank loans or equipment leases.
+With the Fed hikes, there are a few additional things to be considered when considering between bank loans or equipment leases.
 Many customers are finding monthly payments are in many cases lower than comparable bank loans.
-The application to approval process has also changed dramatically in the last 3 months banks are taking a longer time to review transactions from a few days to over a week, in contrast equipment leases are typically approved within hours and funded within days.
+The application to approval process has also changed dramatically in the last months as banks are taking a longer time to review transactions from a few days to over a week, in contrast equipment leases are typically approved within hours and funded within days.

 As you consider your next equipment acquisition, and considering the current market environment, looking at an equipment lease could be a better long term financial decision for your business.
 As with any financing decision, it is important to compare your options and speak with reliable lenders whom specialize in these areas.